-I THINK IT'S TIME for a class-action lawsuit.
+I THINK IT'S TIME for a class-action or multi-plaintiff lawsuit.
 I'm not a litigator, and can't say from experience what kind of relief could be sought.
 But I know that some kind of substantial relief is called for here, and I can certainly equip an experienced litigator with all the needed understanding of the law regarding FRPs and everything else that would be involved in such a suit.

 Therefore I want to invite anyone out there who had been the recipient of "frivolous penalty" threats to take a couple of simple steps toward qualifying for the class.
 First, secure documentation of the agency bad behavior through FOIA requests for relevant internal records.
 A package of sample requests with the relevant materials listed can be found here.

 Second, send me scans of the documents yielded-up from the requests and the filings that purportedly prompted the documented threats, along with the threat-notices themselves.
 Follow the formatting guidelines found here.
 Presuming that at least a few dozen folks send in proper educated filings along with documentation of the actual appearance of the bogus threats in the official records, in all their hoaxy and statute-defying ugliness, a suit will be organized and we'll see what can be done.